update: This article was featured on java.net home page (you can look for it by date [08/15/2013] on https://home.java.net/archive/spotlight).

 The general criteria for BOF & EOF messages is:

 1-the first message the client send is BOF and the last message the client send is EOF.

-2- BOF should be small enough to be sent in a single datagram -the same for EOF (this way, ADEN's protocol will transmit each message in a two-way handshake only).
+2- BOF should be small enough to be put in a single UDP datagram -the same for EOF (this way, ADEN's protocol will transmit each message in a two-way handshake only).

 3- BOF can be used to pass useful data. however data in a BOF message should never be used to invoke a non-idempotent operation on the receiving end(3).
 Normally BOF would be used to pass application metadata (version...etc ).